storyfeet/dugi_bialan/content/works/this_n_that.md

 {{export title="This and That - Magic Script"}}
 {{@md}}{{@exec_stdin "zig/convert" @ }}

-# I need to tell you something, Not all magicians are completely honest.
+# I need to tell you something.
+Not all magicians are completely honest.

-mi li wei belen dugi mugo da vin. zan bi iasin oimi va-li dugi vuli muli.
+mi o dugi mugi da vin. zan bi iasin oimi va-li dugi vuli muli.

 # Sometimes they use their magic to trick you.